espeak-ng/espeak-ng/README.md

 ----------

-This is a mirror of the eSpeak sources with changes to make it build on POSIX systems using autotools.
+This is a mirror of the eSpeak sources with the following improvements:

+1. An autotools-based build system that supports building the phoneme data and language dictionaries from source.

+2. Detection of the supported audio APIs via the `configure` script — no need to modify the build files.

+3. The NVDA voice variants are included in the `espeak-data/voices/!v` directory.

+4. Add support for the Oromo language (`om`, contributed by [gude432](https://github.com/gude432)).

+5. Support for wxWidgets 3.0.

 It contains the following branches:

 *  *upstream* — a mirror of the eSpeak subversion repository using `git svn`;
 *  *development* — the eSpeak sources from